willsowerbutts/FUZIX/Standalone/distribution/README.txt

 Under Windows, try http://www.chrysocome.net/dd

+*WRS: following text is wrong - fix it*
 The disk image contains two partitions.
 The first partition is a Fuzix root file system.
 The second partition contains eight CP/M slices which are largely empty, save for the first slice which contains the Fuzix kernel ("FUZIX.COM")